Welcome to Friends of Jeddore

 November 6, 2014

-Health Canada has released its study on wind Turbine Noise and Health.
+Health Canada has released its Preliminary Report on Wind Turbine Noise and Health.

 The study has reached the conclusion that: